slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 - Your resume should tell the reader why you more valuable to the company than the next person.
 You’ll show that with your experience.
 Tell HOW you accomplished your responsibilities better than the next person. ie. You are responsible for selling cars (so is every other car salesperson).
 You sold more cars than anyone else in the dealership for six months out of the last year.
 Which person would you hire.
 - There are two skill levels: still learning or confident.

-> *"Twitter is a much better resume than Linkedin."
--- Naval Ravikant*

 ### How to attract and keep talented people?

 Respect them.

 Good employees are not easy to find.
-It takes some real chutzpah to make someone do your work for insufficient compensation while you rake in the big bucks.
+It takes some real *chutzpah* to make someone do your work for insufficient compensation while you rake in the big bucks.

 Hints: